• Charcuterie Basics

 Accoutrements

-We also have a master list of the best accoutrements!
+We also have a master list of the essential charcuterie extras!
 The list below has some terrific ideas, too:

-• Condiments – think whole grain mustard, jams and chutneys, balsamic glaze, whipped honey, and even a garlic herb oil for dipping bread.
+• Condiments - think whole grain mustard, jams and chutneys, balsamic glaze, or a simple whipped honey.
+Don't miss our specific jam ideas for charcuterie.

 • Something pickled or briny - olives, capers, caperberries, roasted red peppers, cornichons, marinated artichokes, and pickled asparagus are all great ideas.
 Or add a tapenade in place of whole olives.